deyagenao/fake-fashion/README.md

 ### Technologies Used
 This application is completely front-end based.
 The code is written in HTML, CSS, and Vanilla JS.

+### In Progress
+- Products page
+- Saving users locally using cookies
+- Validate sign in

 ### Credits
 - Main Page Images:
 https://unsplash.com/photos/TS--uNw-JqE?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink